stefancoder444/2323237645.github.io/README.md

 ## Credits
 These amazing people have contributed greatly to DSD256 over it's development:

-BooketGame - Lead Developer and founder of DSD256
+[BooketGame](https://GitHub.com/booketgame) - Lead Developer and founder of DSD256

 ## License
-Distributed under the GPL-3.0 License.
+Distributed under the AGPL-3.0 License.
 See LICENSE for more information.

 This project is open source © Music Player DSD256 2025 All Rights Reserved